Hexxeh/libpebble/README.md

     `sudo ipython repl.py`

-The variable pebble refers the watch connection.
+The variable `pebble` refers to the watch connection.
 You can for example perform `pebble.get_time()` to get the time of the watch